bramiozo/RexR/_hackathon2018/readme.md

 * inhibitor: PTEN/TP53/APC, our method should be able to retrieve this specific mutation as an inhibitor
 * proto-oncogenic: BRAF, our method should be able to retrieve this specific mutation as a proto-oncogene
 * LCK protein expression: correlates positively with patient survival
+* genetic markers for melatonine may be proxy for higher risk of melanoma

+Basic information:
+* Moles spatially near eachother, in combination with discolouring is indicative for a higher likelihood of metastasis
+* (Breslow depth) under skin correlates with more malignancy
+* RNA, each 3 letter combo is associated with a specific amino-acid --> an amino-acid is associated with multiple combinations --> i.e. not every change in RNA coding leads to a delta amino acid.
+* mutations may lead to a change in protein function, and a change in genetic expression of other genes
+* The multi-omic information we have in our hands says nothing about the environmental factors influencing it..but the clinical information may give us a hint; age is likely important, also, someone who has stage 4 cancer is likely to have a significantly different level of immune function.

+Questions to people from Erasmus:
+* can we get mappings from genomes to genome groups ?
+I added a folder to the google drive: mapping_data, which has a mapping information from RNA probesets to genomes.
+* how can we couple miRNA to proteomics proteine/miRNA-wise (so not sample wise..)?

 # Things biologists like